Skip to content

 Outcome and reliability types

-WorkerOutcome (worker.py:162): "woken" | "drained" | "skipped" | "cancelled" | "stopped""skipped" means a suspended task with no wake yet (a diagnostic, not an error); "cancelled" / "stopped" mean a human cancel/close landed mid-turn. "stopped" also covers a crash-recovery park: the task rests suspended with a system notice, and typing a message resumes it.
+WorkerOutcome: "woken" | "drained" | "skipped" | "cancelled" | "stopped". "skipped" means a suspended task with no wake yet (a diagnostic, not an error); "cancelled" / "stopped" mean a human cancel/close landed mid-turn — "cancelled" left the task terminal, "stopped" left it reopenable. "stopped" also covers a crash-recovery park: the task rests suspended with a system notice, and typing a message resumes it.

-Exceptions: WakeRecoveryError (worker.py:167) — a woken lease's wake cannot be reconciled against folded state; the worker fails loud.
+WakeRecoveryError — a woken lease's wake cannot be reconciled against folded state; the worker fails loud.
 A crash mid-step is not an error path: on the next lease the interrupted attempt is sealed with StepAttemptAbandoned and re-driven automatically when it is side-effect-free per the approval surface, or the task is parked for a human (see known limitations).

 Shutdown semantics

-Released under the MIT License.
+Released under the Apache License 2.0.